svoisen/sean.voisen.org/_pages/work.md

         <h2>Madefire</h2>
         <h3>Creative tools engineering for comic books</h3>
     </summary>
-    Designed and built a web-based tool for authoring animated 2D and 3D comic books to run on VR and AR in Oculus and Magic Leap.
+    Led design and engineering of a web-based tool for authoring animated 2D and 3D comic books to run on VR and AR in Oculus and Magic Leap.
 </details>

 <details>